heheda12345/MagPy-AE/README.md

 ## 2. Environment Preparation

 **For AE Reviewers**:
 We have prepared the environment in our cluster.
-Please follow the instructions in "Comments for AEC" on HotCRP and skip this section if you want to use the provided environment.
+Please follow the instructions in "Comments for AEC" on HotCRP to connect to our cluster and use `source ~/ae_env.sh` to load the environment.
+Then, you can skip this section.

-* download code
+* Download code
     ```bash
     git clone https://github.com/heheda12345/frontend.git
     git clone https://github.com/heheda12345/frontend-AE.git